Traffic jam ahead: Seattle’s Fairview Avenue bridge closes Monday for an 18-month rebuild

 King County Metro will add service beginning Saturday to 35 routes, totaling 200 more trips daily.
 These include routes C, D, E in Seattle, plus late-night service on Route 40 to Ballard, 101 from Seattle to Renton, and 150 to Southcenter and Kent Station.

 Seahawks football returns Sunday for a 1:25 p.m. game against the New Orleans Saints.
-Sound Transit will operate three gameday Sounder trains from Pierce County, and one from Snohomish County.
+Sound Transit will operate three gameday Sounder trains from Pierce County, and two from Snohomish County.
 Schedules are at soundtransit.org/seahawks.
 For drivers, stadium exits from the Highway 99 tunnel returned to normal this week, following completion of viaduct demolition nearby.

 Everett’s West Marine View Drive is closed at the waterfront until Thursday, while a new steel-truss Grand Avenue Park pedestrian bridge is lifted, rotated and fastened 36 feet above the street.